The NEW Whale Beerfest adds a great reason celebrating region’s craft

-They do it by hand; meet the roasters making our 'black gold'!
+They do it by hand; meet the roasters making our local 'black gold'!

 Cape Town has developed a real coffee culture within the past few years.
-Lucky for us, others do the work and roast the beans, all we have to do is lean back and decide whether we want it with or without milk and enjoy our cuppa coffee.
+Luckily for us, others do the work and roast the beans, while all we have to do is lean back and decide whether we want it with or without milk and enjoy our cuppa.
 We got in touch with some great artisan coffee roasters in and around Cape Town and asked a few questions; read with a cup of coffee, of course.

 Anthony’s Golden Cup Coffee Shop